dong845/MCP-MedSAM/README.md

 ## Training and Inference

 Training and inference can be done by running train.py and infer.py.
 To note, there is a 'case_data.json' file in the custom dataset class, which is used for speeding up the reading of data, you can replace ? with your local data path.
-Additionally, we also release the model weight for inference, which can be downloaded from [here](https://drive.google.com/drive/folders/1NW4aSNhk-dtiK-dicTAUp0g0eR2fryNi?usp=sharing).
+Additionally, we also release the weights of tiny ViT and the whole MCP-MedSAM for inference, which can be downloaded from [here](https://drive.google.com/drive/folders/1NW4aSNhk-dtiK-dicTAUp0g0eR2fryNi?usp=sharing).
 Furthermore, MCP-MedSAM has also been uploaded to the [Hugging Face](https://huggingface.co/Leo-Lyu/MCP-MedSAM), including pre-trained weights as well.

 ## Citation